I've been dislocating my kneecap my entire 30-something-year-old life. Usually, it would just pop back in—but one day, it didn't.

 The Emergency Room, Finally!

-Next I was fitted for a full-leg brace that would completely mobilize my leg.
-This brace spanned from the top quarter of my thigh, to my ankle.
+Next, I was fitted for a full-leg brace that would completely mobilize my leg.
+This brace spanned from the top quarter of my thigh to my ankle.
 It was quite tight, almost to the point of being uncomfortable.
-But it was doctor's orders to be that way.
+But it was the doctor's orders to be that way.

-I was also given a pair of crutches, along with a quick lesson on how to use them.
+I was also given a pair of crutches and a quick lesson on how to use them.
 Then I was sent on my way.

 Week 1 - Hobbling

 It should be no surprise that your first week will probably be your most difficult week of them all.
 You're adjusting to life with a full leg brace.
 You're trying to maneuver with crutches.
 And if you're a mom, you're probably still trying to do the normal duties you performed before you hurt your leg.

 During my first four days I was on a steady regimen of pain medication.
 I also took ibuprofen and used ice packs for 10 minutes at a time to assist with the swelling.
 I was also forced to keep my leg elevated with pillows most of the time.

 When I was in the bed during the day, I took off the immobilizer (leg brace) while I elevated the leg.
 I would never attempt to walk without the brace because my knee still felt very wobbly at this stage.
 But I did feel comfortable enough to take it off while I was lying down.

 When I was going to sleep at night, I did keep the leg brace on (while it was elevated by the pillows), as I was afraid that I would move the wrong way and possibly dislocate it again.